IBMDevConnect/catapp/tekton/README.md

 The rest of the parameters in the TriggerBinding have hardcoded values, because they do not come from the pull request event; these values are specific to your OpenShift environment.

+So , edit the  values of URL value and REVISION value to your "cloned git URL" and the branch as "master"
 ```
 apiVersion: triggers.tekton.dev/v1alpha1
 kind: TriggerBinding